neumino/neumino.github.io/movies.md

 ### Seance
 *Released on 2021-05-21, vote average 4.8*

-Camille is the new girl at the prestigious Fairfield Academy for Girls.
-Drawn into the mystery surrounding Kerrie, a student who died following a seance summoning the legendary Fairfield Ghost, Camille befriends Kerrie’s clique.
-When they invite her to their next seance, she initially believes that she is being pranked, but then the girls start being killed off one by one.
-The Fairfield Ghost has come to take its revenge and Camille must turn detective and solve the mystery, or suffer the same fate.
+At the prestigious Fairfield Academy, an elite boarding school for girls, six friends jokingly engage in a late night ritual, calling forth the spirit of a dead former student who reportedly haunts their halls.
+Before morning, one of the girls is dead, leaving the others wondering what they may have awakened.

 <iframe id="player"
 	type="text/html"